ETS-Android3/LineUpApp/README.md

 # LineUpApp - An app that creates waitlists

 # TLDR
+* A hackathon (HackTheValley4) project
-* This project was started at the hackathon called HackTheValley4 and it was one of my first ever Android application
+* One of my first ever Android applications
 * Utilized **Java** & **XML** within the **Android Studio IDE**
 * This application creates wait lists used by professors that would be able to manage their office hours
 * Credits to my hackathon partners: Jason, Chris, Jaleel, Frank